Scan time: 2-3 minutes / Read time: 3-5 minutes

 Charge for the value created, and a course is never "a few weekends" again.

-Do explains it with a plain white t-shirt.
+And get this — Do explains it with a plain white t-shirt.

-Blank, it sells for five dollars.
-Add the Nike logo and it sells for twenty.
+Add the Nike logo, it sells for twenty.

-Same shirt — the design created the value.
+The design created the value.
+Wild, right?

 🚗 The steps